Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 Many prediction problems involve a huge number of predictive variables, entering the high-dimensional regime where $p_x$ grows with, and can even be large than, the sample size $n$.
 A popular approach to dealing with high-dimensional data is penalized regression such as the Lasso~\citep{tibshirani1996regression}.
-By assuming a sparse linear regression function, high-dimensional regression has been shown to be consistent under various well-conditioning assumptions on the design matrix~\citep{candes2005decoding,candes2007dantzig,van2007deterministic,zhang2008sparsity,bickel2009simultaneous,negahban2012unified}.
+By assuming a sparse linear regression function, high-dimensional regression has been shown to be consistent under various well-conditioning assumptions~\citep{candes2005decoding,candes2007dantzig,van2007deterministic,zhang2008sparsity}.

 Our modular regression idea extends naturally to the high-dimensional setting.
-In this section, we show that by including an $\ell_1$ penalty on top of the modular loss we develop in the preceding section, it improves upon the Lasso by seeking for a more efficient estimation equation.
+In this section, we show that by including an $\ell_1$ penalty, modular regression improves upon the Lasso by seeking for a more efficient estimation equation.
 Throughout this section, we assume a sparse linear model to ensure the task is tractable.

 \begin{assumption} There exists some $\theta^*\in \RR^{p_x}$ with $\|\theta^*\|_0 = s$, such that $\EE[Y\given X]=X^\top \theta^*$. \end{assumption}